Obadia-Gilbert/Obadia-Gilbert/README.md

 - 👀 I’m interested in Software Engineering, Cloud Computing and Data Science
 -    I'm working as Solutions Engineer @Business Processes Automation using Laserfiche
 - 🌱 I’m currently learning Python for Data Analysis, also Joined Alx Africa for Software Engineering Internship
-- 💞️ I’m looking to collaborate on all Aspect of Software Engineering, Data Science
+- 💞️ I’m looking to collaborate on all Aspect of Software Engineering, Cloud Computing and Business Process Automations
 - 📫 How to reach me : gilbertobadia830@gmail.com or obadia@midata-tech.com
 ##
 <!---